ebingrav/avwiki/Category:Orkenhome.md

-*Near the [remains of the kingdom of the High Drow](:Category:_Ruins_Of_Reveria "wikilink"), there exists an underground city of [orcs](Orcs "wikilink") called Orkenhome.
-Though no one is quite sure why, the [orcs](Orcs "wikilink") of this region aren't like others of their kind.
+*Near the [remains of the kingdom of the High Drow](:Category:_Ruins_Of_Reveria.md "wikilink"), there exists an underground city of [orcs](Orcs.md "wikilink") called Orkenhome.
+Though no one is quite sure why, the [orcs](Orcs.md "wikilink") of this region aren't like others of their kind.
 They don't make war, they earn their keep through labor, and, worst of all, they act downright civilized.*

 **Level Range:** 23-29